Mampacuk/ft_containers/annihilation.md

 ### Reallocation
 *	All copying/constructing/filling functions (namely insert and assign) must be exception-safe!
 Any construction can throw, and in that case, the memory should be freed properly, if the exception is handled later by the program; not doing so will yield memory leaks.
 This implies that any allocations with the allocator must be guarded by a try-catch block which will destroy and deallocate the memory if at least one object construction fails.
 *	The latter implies that modifications to vector members have to be done in the right order in case if an error occurs (i.e. incrementing size before construction can result in a foul increment after a failed insert operation).
+### Template Ambiguity
+*	Insert, assign and constructor functions must use either tag dispatching or SFINAE to differentiate between two numbers (fill function) and two iterators (range function) passed.
+The first approach is preferrable because it's not polluting the signature of the function.